-The financial projections for the Medicare program reflect substantial, but very uncertain, cost savings deriving from specific provisions of the PPACA and the MACRA that lowered increases in Medicare payment rates to most categories of health care providers.
+The financial projections for the Medicare program reflect substantial, but very uncertain, cost savings deriving from current-law provisions that lowered increases in Medicare payment rates to most categories of health care providers.
 Certain features of current law may result in some challenges for the Medicare program including physician payments, payment rate updates for most non-physician categories, and productivity adjustments.
 Payment rate updates for most non-physician categories are reduced by the growth in economy-wide private nonfarm business total factor productivity although these health providers have historically achieved lower levels of productivity growth.
 Should payment rates prove to be inadequate for any service, beneficiaries' access to and the quality of Medicare benefits would deteriorate over time, or future legislation would need to be enacted that would likely increase program costs beyond those projected under current law.
 Please refer to the unaudited RSI-Social Insurance and HHS financial statements for additional information.

-To help illustrate and quantify the potential magnitude of the cost understatement, the Trustees asked the Office of the Actuary at CMS to prepare the following illustrative Medicare Trust Fund projections under a hypothetical alternative.
-This scenario illustrates the impact that would occur if the payment updates that are affected by the productivity adjustments were to gradually transition from current law to the payment updates assumed for private health plans, the physician updates transition to the Medicare Economic Index, and the 5.0 percent bonuses paid to qualified physicians in advance APM did not expire.
+The illustrative alternative scenario projections below help to illustrate and quantify the magnitude of the potential cost understatement under current law.
+The difference between current-law and illustrative alternative scenario projections is substantial for Parts A and B. The illustrative alternative scenario projections for Parts A and B illustrate the impact that would occur if the payment updates that are affected by the productivity adjustments were to gradually transition from current law to the payment updates assumed for private health plans, the physician updates transition to the Medicare Economic Index, and the bonuses paid to qualified physicians in advance APM did not expire.
 The extent to which actual future Part A and Part B costs exceed the projected amounts due to changes to the productivity adjustments and physician updates depends on what specific changes might be legislated and whether Congress would pass further provisions to help offset such costs.
 This alternative was developed for illustrative purposes only and the calculations have not been audited.

 Medicare Present Values (Unaudited)

-2022 Consolidated SOSI Illustrative Alternative

-(In trillions of dollars) Current Law Scenario ^{1, 2}
+(In trillions of dollars) 2023 Consolidated SOSI Current Law Illustrative Alternative Scenario ^{1, 2}

 Income:

-Part A 30.2
+Part A 31.3 31.3

-Part B 3 19.3
+Part B 3 15.7 17.9

-Part D 4 3.7
+Part D 4 3.0 3.0

-Total income 51.0 53.2
+Total income 50.0 52.2

 Expenditures:

-Part A 35.2 41.6
+Part A 35.9 42.3

-Part B 56.6 63.7
+Part B 56.6 64.5

-Part D 11.7 11.7
+Part D 10.6 10.6

-Total expenditures 117.0
+Total expenditures 103.1 117.4

 Income less expenditures:

-Part A (5.0) (11.4)
+Part A (4.6) (11.0)

-Part B . , (44.4)
+Part B (40.9) (46.6)

-Part D · · · · (8.0)
+Part D (7.6) (7.6)

-Excess of expenditures over income (52.5) (63.8)
+Excess of expenditures over income (53.1) (65.2)

-1 These amounts are not presented in the current fiscal year Trustees F Report.
+1 These amounts are not presented in the current fiscal year Trustees Report.